mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For inquiries, feedback or further information, please contact Mohsen🙂 at m.rahimi.hk@gmail.com
+For inquiries, feedback or further information, please contact me🙂 at m.rahimi.hk@gmail.com